vvsando/Sando-portfolio/Dataviz.md

 # Step 4: Test the Solution
 ### FEEDBACK #1
 ### Can you tell me what you think this is?
+This is a number new diagnoses from 2012 to 2012, looking at different population groups.
+Its looking at the trend of new cases of HIV diagnoses each year by population group.
 ### Can you describe to me what this is telling you?
+It's comparing the population groups, and it is sowing an increase or decrease in a trend
 ### Is there anything you find surprising or confusing?
+Undetermined is interesting.
+Why was there a drastic decrease then increase?
+What played a part in that?
+Could that section be broken down?
 ### Who do you think is the intended audience for this?
+This is intended for people who are working in the HIV epidemic field: health care providers, grant-writers, clinic-owners, etc.
 ### Is there anything you would change or do differently?
+Define what the "Pediatric" and "Undetermined/Other" modes.

 ### FEEDBACK #2
 ### Can you tell me what you think this is?
 ### Can you describe to me what this is telling you?